CGI-FR/IoT-Hub-Portal/user-guide.md

 * **IoTHub__ConnectionString**: The connection string to the IoT Hub.
 * **IoTDPS__ConnectionString**: The connection string to the Azure IoT Device Provisioning Service.
 * **StorageAccount__ConnectionString**: The connection string to the Azure Storage account.

+> Note: For a production relase, use might benefits from using the Azure Key Vault to store the connection strings.

+## Device tags

+The IoT Hub portal uses some tags to configure the devices.
+The tags are storeed in the Azure IoT Hub by its Device Twin.

+* **deviceType**: The device type, can be "LoRa Device" or "null".
+> By setting the device type to "LoRa Device", the device will be configured to send LoRaWAN and receive C2D commands.
+* **modelId**: The device model ID that is used to retrieve the device model configuration.

+## Storage Account

+The Storage Account is used to store the device models configuration.
+You could benefits from using the same Storage Account that is used by the LoRa Key Management Facade.
+This solution will use tables and blob storage to store its data. there is no need to create the tables and containers, the application will do it for you.

+### Tables

+The application uses the following tables:

+* **DeviceTemplates**: The table that contains the device models configuration.
+* **DeviceCommands**: The table that contains the device commands linked to the device models.

+### Blob Storage

+The application uses the following blob storage:

+* **device-images**: The blob storage that contains the device images.